lesnat/pelpi/README.md

 argument loop=True -> loop over all the models with a checkHypotheses and try, except for getting the max value for ex. (func=max in arguments and return func(list))

+make a difference between warnings with and wo a test  in checkHypotheses?

 ## Code structure

 ```mermaid